lisett_icon.jpg

 (You can read more about carbon credits and their different types here.)

-Naturally, removal credits are more valuable from the planetary CO2 balance view, because they actually take away some CO2 from the air.
+Removal credits are more valuable purely from the planetary CO2 balance perspective, because they actually take away some CO2 from the air.

 This is the main reason we should not lump all carbon credits in the same bucket and assume that (valid) criticisms of REDD+ credits apply to all credits - removal and avoidance credits are fundamentally different.

-Why are avoidance credits challenging / possibly have lower than estimated impact (or no impact at all)?
+Why do avoidance credits possibly have lower than estimated impact (or no impact at all)?

 By definition, avoidance credits deal with “what-ifs”.
 The core assumption is that if the carbon project didn’t happen, a worse scenario (=more CO2 emitted) would have played out.